SchweizerischeBundesbahnen/atlas/business-organisation-directory/README.md

 ## Development
 For an easy local development setup, we provide a `docker-compose.yml`, which can be used to start dependent infrastructure.

+CRD Import requires passwords.
+These can be imported by using bash/cmd.
+The statement can be found [here](https://confluence.sbb.ch/pages/viewpage.action?pageId=1881802050)

 ### Tech Stack
 | Layer     |  Technologie    |  Link     |
 |-----------|------------|-----------|